tanyalrogers/RREAS/README.md

 `help(load_mdb)` for more information.

-The data extraction functions `get_totals` and `get_distributions` are used in the same way as decribed above, but you can specify which `datasets` to pull data from (if they have been loaded).
+The data extraction functions `get_totals` and `get_distributions` are used in the same way as described above, but you can specify which `datasets` to pull data from (if they have been loaded).
 Only one table is outputted, so if you request data from multiple datasets, they results will be combined (column SURVEY differentiates source).